 - A declared major in an accredited STEM or STEM-related teaching field

-- Be an active supporter of and participant in programs or organizations that promote LGBT inclusion and visibility
+- Be an active supporter of and participant in programs or organizations that promote LGBTQ inclusion and visibility

 - Students must be eligible for fall term registration and must not be under disciplinary sanction.